andrei2699/ArduinoSDExplorer/README.md

 - Connect to Arduino devices
 - Browse SD card contents
 - Upload, download, and delete files on the SD card

+## Protocol Documentation

+See [protocol.md](protocol.md) for details about the serial communication protocol used between the application and Arduino.